Vaughan: Education

 York University in North York, Ontario lies on the Toronto side of the Toronto-Vaughan border.
-It is a major comprehensive university, with more than 43,000 students enrolled through 10 different faculties.
+It is a major comprehensive university, with more than 55,000 students enrolled in 11 faculties.
+The York University School of Medicine will open its door in the Vaughan Healthcare Centre Precinct just right beside Cortellucci Vaughan Hospital in 2028.

 There are also a number of elementary and high schools in Vaughan, which operate under the York Region District School Board, the York Catholic District School Board, Conseil scolaire catholique MonAvenir (French-language Catholic schools) and Conseil scolaire Viamonde (French-language public schools).
 There is also a Waldorf school, the Toronto Waldorf School, which offers early childhood, elementary and accredited high school programs.

 The American private Catholic Niagara University runs a branch campus in Vaughan, its first university in the city.
 The Ontario branch of Niagara University opened a 12,000 square foot facility at Expo City in downtown Vaughan.
 This campus will offer Master of Science in Education and Bachelor of Professional Studies in Education programs.

+Thornhill's large Jewish population lead to the establishment of several Jewish schools in the area, including Associated Hebrew Schools (Kamin branch), Bialik Hebrew Day School (Himel brach), Ohr HaEmet Sephardic School, Eitz Chaim Schools (boys branch), Netivot HaTorah Day School, Yeshivas Ner Yisroel.